JohnCoene/packer/README.md

 ## Usage

-At its core packer consists of functions to scaffold R packages powered by webpack, these take the form of scaffolds which are built on top of packages.
+At its core packer consists of functions to scaffold R packages powered by webpack and npm, these take the form of scaffolds which are built on top of packages.
 All of the functions listed below need to be run from within an R package.

 * `scaffold_widget` - Scaffold an [htmlwidgets](http://www.htmlwidgets.org/) with webpack.
 * `scaffold_golem` - Use webpack with [golem](http://golemverse.org/).